 Talk about hubris.

-With magnificent giants roaming our oceans and fascinating fungi vitally engaged with virtually every plant, why learn about the most destructive of all species?
+With magnificent giants roaming our oceans and fascinating fungi vitally engaged with every plant, why learn about the most destructive of all species?
 Yes, explorers may want to consider the psychology of an animal that knowingly does so much harm that the entire planet is threatened.